 What is Digital Literacy?

-Digital literacy is a set of knowledge, skills, and attitudes that empower learners to engage with digital content, tools, and processes.
+Digital literacy is a set of knowledge, skills, and attitudes that empower learners to engage with their digital lives.
 Digital literacy at Virginia Tech includes data, information, media, and invention literacies, which are comprised of key values built on core competencies.
 These competencies empower learners to become engaged global citizens in a digital world.

 Expand each competency to reveal its learning outcomes.